01 of 11

-For centuries, crystals like quartz, amethyst and selenite have been thought to hold healing properties.
+For centuries, crystals like quartz, amethyst, and selenite have been thought to hold healing properties.
 A tradition that dates back to the Egyptians, today there are still plenty of people out there who visit their local rock shops for crystals that encourage positive vibes, good health and a peaceful state of mind.

-Mystical or not, crystals make for pretty décor, pops of color that lend a hint of nature to any space.
+Mystical or not, crystals make for pretty décor, pops of color that lends a hint of nature to any space.
 It's an easy way to bring the outside in, and they satisfy any shiny object craving.
 Bonus?
 They're fairly inexpensive.
 A small piece of rose quartz typically won't be priced over $10.

 Also, you can put away that rock polisher.
 When it comes to crystals, the chunkier and more natural-looking, the better.
 Strive for imperfection–crystals that look as if you just happened to discover them on a hike.
-We won't tell anybody that you actually found them on eBay.
+We won't tell anybody that you found them on eBay.

 Forget your memories of grade-school rock collections.
 Here are 10 stylish ways to display gemstones in your own home.Continue to 2 of 11 below.